 Our approach to clinical care also emphasizes innovative use of technology in support of patient education.
 For example, we’ve developed three mobile apps — UMSkinCheck, Breast Cancer Ally, and Melanoma Ally — to help patients navigate the complexities of cancer treatment, helping them to feel empowered by information instead of overwhelmed.

-Beyond the clinic, we’re gaining a better understanding of how cancer develops and progresses, and pursuing novel treatments.
+Beyond the clinic, we’re gaining a better understanding of how cancer develops and progresses, and we're pursuing novel treatments.
 As educators, we offer advanced training in cancer treatment for the next generation of surgeon leaders.

-The Division of Surgical Oncology is an integral part of the University of Michigan General Surgery residency, and remains committed to the education of medical students and residents in the treatment of breast disease, skin and soft tissue tumors, and gastric cancer.
+The Division of Surgical Oncology is an integral part of the University of Michigan General Surgery residency and remains committed to the education of medical students and residents in the treatment of breast disease, skin and soft tissue tumors and gastric cancer.
 The University of Michigan Polly Suk-Yee Cheung Breast Surgical Oncology Fellowship is one of the top programs in the country, emphasizing advancement to clinical independence in addition to unique opportunities in clinical and translational research.
-Rotations include cancer genetics, community service and outreach, rehabilitative medicine, psycho-oncology, and fertility preservation, as well as opportunities to work in our outreach clinic in Flint, Michigan.
+Rotations include cancer genetics, community service and outreach, rehabilitative medicine, psycho-oncology and fertility preservation, as well as opportunities to work in our outreach clinic in Flint, Michigan.